notifhy/frontend/usage/setup.md

 ---
-description: This Setup page discusses basic setup and use of NotifHy.
+description: This page discusses basic setup and use of NotifHy.
-order: 2
+order: 3
 ---
 # Setup